-Students entering a Florida public school for the first time must present one of the following:
+Students entering a Florida public school for the first time must present:

 A Florida Certificate of Immunization, Form 680 (blue card), completed by a Florida physician or by a Florida county health department.
 Parents should obtain a copy of their child's complete immunization history before leaving their current residence, as this form is not available to the general public.
 Information on Florida school immunization requirements is available at: